-- replicating accurately
+- replicating accurately.

-involve students in active learning through a wide range of sports and physical activity.
+These areas involve students in active learning through a wide range of sports and physical activity.
 They participate in a range of team and individual sports, gymnastic and dance activities, activities which require them to maximise their performance, like athletics, and in a range of problem solving and challenge activities, including fielding and catching games.

-‘Teaching & Learning' in Physical Education at Mountbatten School is enhanced through the use of the ‘yoUR LEADERS' learning model. ‘yoUR LEADERS' is a student-centred curriculum model, based on Sport Education principles, within which pupils learn to plan, manage and run their own sports ‘season', and participate as part of a team.
+‘Teaching & Learning' in Physical Education at The Mountbatten School is enhanced through the use of the ‘yoUR LEADERS' learning model. ‘yoUR LEADERS' is a student-centred curriculum model, based on Sport Education principles, within which students learn to plan, manage and run their own sports ‘season', and participate as part of a team.
 This is achieved by creating a student-centred learning environment where the teacher's role gradually becomes one of a facilitator rather than a director of activity, supporting students in taking on roles such as coach, leader, official, administrator and manager as well as performer. yoUR LEADERS supports the three aims of the secondary curriculum.
 In addition, it has the potential to develop personal, learning and thinking skills (PLTS).

 Students are required to wear the schools' PE uniform at all times when they are learning in PE.